hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 6. `prometheus` Connects to the Hazelcast Management Center in step 5.

-7. `grafana` Connecs to Prometheus in step 6.
+7. `grafana` Connects to Prometheus in step 6.

+8. `remote-job-sub-1` Launches an additional Jet job from the command line.

 Ignoring the partial ordering, the recommended start sequence would be `zookeeper`, `kafka-broker`, `topic-create`, `kafdrop`, `trade-producer`, `hazelcast-node` and finally `webapp`.